SonjaChevre/graphl-opentelemetry-demo/README.md

 ## Todo

 * Dockerize the react app (see https://jsramblings.com/dockerizing-a-react-app/) so that everything can be started from Docker
-* Add K6 for continuous load (or maybe selenium to simular users on the client side)
 * Improve OpenTelemetry instrumentation with GraphQL specific instrumentation
 * Add prometheus and grafana for monitoring
 * Enhance GraphQL queries, add a GraphQL server (include Tyk)